-Delaware Beetle Control
+Delaware Beetle Control and Extermination

 Beetles in Delaware are an incredibly diverse set of species.
 Some beetles, such as powderpost beetles, can damage structures made of wood—not just homes and businesses, but other outdoor construction like pergolas and decks.
 Others, like carpet beetles, eat fabric in homes and businesses.
 To protect your Delaware home or business from beetles, you need to learn about the behavior of this pest, take steps for prevention, and find effective treatment options should an infestation occur.